nbogie/tvmaze-project-dom-solutions/README.md

 - check out the branch you're interested in
 - open the folder in vscode
 - right click on index.html and run live server

+# Great!
+What else do you got?

+Solutions to a reimplementation of the various levels in React, using hooks: https://github.com/nbogie/tvmaze-project-react-solutions